 - Access: advocate the adoption of accessible country models for access to information

 - The International Cooperation Section (ICS) is in its 28th year of enabling more MLA members to become involved in international activities, fostering international collaboration, promoting awareness of international issues, and providing a mechanism for addressing the needs of international members.

 - The MLA ICS International Visiting Health Information Professionals Program (open to MLA members, members of organizations with which MLA has bilateral agreements, and hosting institutions): This International Cooperation Section program matches librarians with host libraries in another country.
 See more about the program and apply.

 - The Librarians without Borders® program was established in 2005 to provide training in the field of information retrieval and library information assistance to underserved countries.
-Since then, it has held 57 workshops in 33 countries as well as developing an online train the trainers course.
+With support from the Elsevier Foundation, LWB has held approximately 70 workshops in 36 countries and developed numerous training modules.

 - The Cunningham Fellowship provides a librarian outside of North America funding for attendance at the MLA Annual Meeting and observation and supervised work in one or more medical libraries in the US and Canada.